 File All Your Child’s Medical History

 Your child’s medical history from the time they were born may help the assessment.
-Developmental progress is charted from the time your child is born, which allows the specialist to make an informed assessment.
-It would be helpful to include the results of any previous developmental or behavioral screening.
+Developmental progress is charted from when your child is born, allowing the specialist to make an informed assessment.
+Including the results of any previous developmental or behavioral screening would be helpful.

 You may also include any notes you’ve made about your child’s behavior, such as on their first day of school, during a visit to the hospital, or when in an unfamiliar environment.
 The notes taken during these independent incidents may also be factored into the complete autism assessment.

 Visit trustworthy websites that help you find out more about autism, the screening procedure, and timely interventions.

 Since you spend most of your time with your child, observing your child’s behavior is crucial.
 Some of the possible behavioral signs of autism include the following:

 - An inability to respond to their name

 - Any change in routine is largely upsetting

 - Limited eye contact

 - A fixation on a particular object or toy